This post may contain affiliate links.

 • Dark brown sugar – You could use molasses if you have them instead

-• Cider vinegar – White wine vinegar will work in a push
+• Cider vinegar – White wine vinegar will work instead if you don’t have any

 How to make Slow cooker Beef Brisket